As election season approaches, the City wishes to remind residents about the proper display of political yard signs and banners.

 Upper Arlington City Government is non-partisan, and City Council does not endorse political candidates.
-The City does not regulate language on a political sign, as this would infringe upon on individual’s freedom of speech.
-Call the Ohio Elections Commission (614-466-3205) or click here to register a concern.
+The City does not regulate language on a political sign, as this would infringe upon an individual’s freedom of speech.

 Below are guidelines for the display of signs or banners:

 - Signs and banners must be located on the property and not in the public right-of-way.

 - A maximum of five signs/banners are permitted per property.

 - In addition to the five permitted signs, an additional sign/banner may be onsite for each street frontage if the property is under construction or on the market for sale or lease.

 - Signs/banners should not exceed eight square feet in size per side.

 - Signs should not exceed four feet in height if free-standing and should not be attached to any roof or roof element if mounted on a building.